aschuma/esp32_nextion_js_binary_clock/nextion/README.md

-This are the setup instruction for the
+This are the setup instructions for the
 "Nextion 2.8" TFT 320x240 HMI" display.

 To flash project firmware from SD card to the display